prayag-dave-01/sql_p2_spotify/README.md

 ## Technology Stack
 - **Database**: PostgreSQL
-- **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
+- **SQL Queries**: DDL, DML, Aggregations, Subqueries, Window Functions
-- **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)
+- **Tools**: pgAdmin 4 (used) (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

 ## Conclusion

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+The findings from this project can help drive business decisions by understanding platform usage, customer choice of songs, best performing artists, comparison with other music platforms.

 ## Author - Prayag Dave